 The Paris website started with just a few articles plus lists of fun things to do each month, and then became the travel resource that it is today.

 As much as I enjoyed my tech career, I love creating and publishing travel websites even more.
-So I quit my job and now divide my time between Paris and Boston, experiencing everything I write about.
+In the end, the decision was easy: I chose the websites.
+So I now divide my time between Paris and Boston, experiencing everything I write about - and having a more balanced life.

 How Paris Discovery Guide Will Help You Plan Your Own Fantastic Trip to the City of Light